fqantonio/aqua/PROCEDURE.md

 # DURING OPERATIONS

+## PREPARE the MISSION
+- MANUAL or AUTO mode?
+- If AUTO MODE fix the points in the "Flight plan" screen by clicking with the right button and create the points;
+- Check the way points: are there obstacles?

 ## START
 - Connect the telemetry radio to the USB C in the computer;
 - Turn on the computer and open MP;